 When you create a trust, you have the option to say when the beneficiary can access the funds and how the money can be used.
 You could say that your children will only be able to control the assets after age 30.
 Before that, you might specify the funds can be used to pay for college costs, for travel, for wedding expenses, or even for a first home.
 If you and your children have a love of watching the Olympics, you can even say the funds could be used to attend the games.
 In other words, trusts can be very specific.
 Estate planning documents are generally more effective when all possibilities are considered.

-If you’re ready to create an estate plan or set up a trust, contact me today.
-We can work together to assess your goals and develop an effective, safe way to achieve them.
+If you’re ready to create an estate plan or set up a trust, contact an estate planning attorney.
+You should work together to assess your goals and develop an effective, safe way to achieve them.